 Step 4: Verify the simulator against real batteries

 With the model parameters extracted, the model is ready to be tested.
-To verify the model against real batteries, first should first feed the model input data used in the parameter extraction process and see if the model produces similar results as the actual battery output.
+To verify the model against real batteries, one should first feed the model input data used in the parameter extraction process and see if the model produces similar results as the actual battery output.
 If that is verified, then test the model against the same battery for other operating conditions.

 A battery simulator can be a powerful tool for developing new algorithms and testing the effectiveness of battery management systems under various operating and fault conditions.
 However, one must be aware of the simulator’s limitation, and frequently verify the simulation results against the real data.